 Good for you.
 When this sort of decision is made at the last-minute, QUICK and EASY are our two favorite words.
 And let’s throw in “cute” for good measure.

 Candy Bark is one of my favorite go-to treats for any holiday because it takes only moments to make and disappears faster than a flying banshee.

 This particular Bark Recipe is a festive way to celebrate the witching hour… or a resourceful method of using up your Halloween loot!

 Simply melt and pour the chocolate onto wax paper, then drop your favorite Halloween candies, and candy bar pieces over the top.
 Allow it to dry and break into pieces.
 See?
 Quick and easy, perfect for you last-minute party animals!

 Halloween Bark Recipe

-Place in the fridge for 20 minutes–until hard.
-Then break into pieces and store in an air-tight container. *Don’t keep this is the fridge because chilling the chocolate too long causes it to get cloudy.
+- Place in the fridge for 20 minutes—until hard.
+Then break into pieces and store in an airtight container.

 Here are a few BRILLIANT Last-Minute Halloween Ideas I think you’ll like: